kyeongnam-kim/web-test1/content/authors/admin/_index.md

 first_name: Kyeongnam
 email: kn1188@knu.ac.kr
 ---
-My name is Kyeongnam Kim and I am a research professor of Institute of Quality and Safety Evaluation of Agricultural Products at KNU in the field of Environmental Toxicology and Ecotoxicology.
+My name is Kyeongnam Kim, and I am a postdoctoral researcher at USDA-ARS in Hilo, Hawaii.

 My passion lies in understanding the mechanisms of action of chemicals on plants and insects using Multi-omics and evaluating the environmental impact of agrochemicals.
 I am also committed to developing sustainable pest management strategies.